• About

 CREW / PACERS

-Runners and pacers (max 2) are allowed.
+Pacers are allowed.
 Runners will be instantly disqualified if found that pacers are carrying any mandatory equipment belonging to the entrant.

 SHOPS / PUBS / ETC